Seleziona una pagina

 with E. Raiteri

-Is excessive workload a friction to public agencies?
-Examining R&D procurements by the US government, we link contract, patent, and office records to the officer responsible to estimate how workload affects contract execution.
-Unanticipated retirement shifts among officers are used to instrument workload.
-When an officer’s workload declines, we find a large increase in patenting—keeping procurement budget and the number of purchases fixed, an additional officer leads to a 2.5 percentage point increase in the probability that a contract generates patents, representing 28% of the sample variation.
-We provide suggestive evidence that overworked officers cannot devote sufficient time to key contract specifications, resulting in poorer guidance to R&D suppliers.
+Is work overload a friction to public agencies?
+Using data on R&D procurement, patents, contracting units, and individual officers from a US federal agency, we investigate how contracting officer workload impacts innovation procurement outcomes.
+Unanticipated retirement shifts in a contracting unit, which result in unexpected changes in the number of colleagues, provide an exogenous source of variation that we exploit as an instrument for workload.
+When workload declines, we find a large increase in patent rates.
+Holding the procurement budget and number of purchases fixed, one additional officer leads to a 2.5 percentage point increase in the probability that a contract will generate a patent, representing 28% of sample variation.
+We provide suggestive evidence that overloaded officers may not allocate adequate time to crucial contract specifications, resulting in poorer guidance to R&D suppliers when it is most needed.

 “Targeted Bidders in Government Tenders”